-This is a one-semester introductory course in Astronomy that is general enough to be of interest to science and nonscience majors with a proper background in mathematics.
+This is an introductory course in astronomy that is general enough to be of interest to science and non-science majors with a proper background in mathematics.
 This course is complementary to ASTR 121-3.
-Topics include: an overview of our solar system; the Sun; Earth and Moon; the inner planets: Mercury, Venus, and Mars; the gas giants: Jupiter, Saturn, Uranus, and Neptune; moons and ring structure of the gas giants; Pluto and Charon; asteroids, comets, meteors, and meteorites; the origin and evolution of our solar system; the origin and evolution of the sun; other solar systems and exoplanets.
+Topics include: an overview of our solar system; the Sun; Earth and Moon; the inner planets; the gas giants and their ring structures and moons; Pluto and Charon; asteroids, comets, meteors, and meteorites; the origin and evolution of our solar system; the origin and evolution of the Sun; and other solar systems and exoplanets.
 ASTR 120 and ASTR 121 may be taken in either order.

-Prerequisites: Principles of Math 11 or Pre-calculus 11 or Foundations of Mathematics 11 Precluded: PHYS 120-3
+Prerequisites: Principles of Math 11 or Pre-calculus 11 or Foundations of Mathematics 11 or permission of the instructor

+Precluded: PHYS 120-3